Provable Filter for Real-world Graph Clustering: Conclusion

 \section{Conclusion}

 This study presents an innovative approach to graph clustering, specifically addressing the challenges posed by homophilic and heterophilic graph structures.
-One of our key contributions is the development of unsupervised strategies for graph restructuring, enabling the extraction of both homophilic and heterophilic information based on the commonality of graphs.
-Additionally, we design an adaptive GNN to better utilize the characteristics of restructured graphs.
-The incorporation of the squeeze-and-excitation block amplifies the significance of crucial features to further enhance the performance, making the first application of this concept to graph clustering.
+One of our key contributions is the development of unsupervised strategies for graph restructuring, enabling the extraction of homophilic and heterophilic information based on the commonality of graphs.
+In addition, we design an adaptive GNN to better leverage the characteristics of restructured graphs.
+The incorporation of the squeeze-and-excitation block enhances the significance of crucial features to further improve performance, marking the first use of this concept in graph clustering.
 Theoretical and empirical results validate the effectiveness of our approach in both graph and visual tasks.
 Future work can explore more efficient sampling strategies, adaptive model compression, and broader domain evaluations to further enhance the applicability and robustness of the proposed method.